bharagha/eal-2025.2.0/sample-applications/video-search-and-summarization/docs/user-guide/overview-architecture-summary.md

 3. How components interact and support extensibility.
 -->

 Video Summarization application is a customizable pipeline that provides varied capabilities to meet different deployment requirements.
-The capabilities ensures a rich contextual and perceptual analysis of video during the video summarization process thereby providing qualitatively richer summary of the given video.
+The capabilities ensures a rich contextual and perceptual analysis of video during the Video Summarization process thereby providing qualitatively richer summary of the given video.
 The figures below illustrates the setup.
-The Video Summarization UI communicates with the Video Summarization pipeline manager microservice to feed the video to be summarized and provide continuous update through the video summarization process.
-The UI allows the user to configure the specific capabilities required in the video summarization pipeline as in the examples shown in figure 1.
+The Video Summarization UI communicates with the Video Summarization pipeline manager microservice to feed the video to be summarized and provide continuous update through the Video Summarization process.
+The UI allows the user to configure the specific capabilities required in the Video Summarization pipeline as in the examples shown in figure 1.
 The pipeline manager is responsible for managing the user requests and dynamically configure a functional pipeline corresponding to the user request.

-The VLM, LLM, and Embedding microservices are provided as part of Intel Edge AI inference microservices catalog supporting a rich set of open-source models that can be downloaded from popular model hubs like [Hugging Face OpenVINO](https://huggingface.co/OpenVINO).
+The VLM, LLM, and Embedding microservices are provided as part of Intel's Edge AI inference microservices catalog supporting a rich set of open-source models that can be downloaded from popular model hubs like [Hugging Face OpenVINO](https://huggingface.co/OpenVINO).
 The video ingestion microservice provides capability to ingest common video formats, chunk the video, feed the extracted frames to configurable capabilities like object detection, and provide the output of it to the VLM microservice for captioning.
 The individual captions are then summarized at the end by the LLM microservice to provide the final summary of the video.
 The audio transcription microservice provides ability to transcribe the audio using Whisper model.
 An object store is used to save the raw videos, frames, and generated metadata.

 ### Architecture Diagram
 ![Technical Architecture Diagram of video ingestion](./images/TEAI_VideoSumm_Arch.png)